sumup/sumup-android-tap-to-pay/README.md

 ### Testing the SDK

  Before testing, make sure of the following:
-1. The app is not debuggable (isDebuggable = false in build.gradle).
+1. The app is not debuggable.
    ```kotlin
       buildTypes {
           debug {